So You Want to Purchase a Bicycle for Your Department

 - Consider purchasing a bicycle with a “step-through” frame.
 A step-through frame makes mounting the bicycle easier for a wider variety of heights and flexibility.

 - Yes on quick-release.
-While quick-release skewers increase the risk that a bike park could be stolen, using a quick release on the saddle help maintain ease of use for bicyclists of varying heights.
+While quick-release skewers increase the risk that bike parts could be stolen, using a quick release for your saddle height will help maintain ease of use for bicyclists of varying heights.

 - Consider purchasing a basket (mounted on a rear rack or handlebars) to make transporting small amounts of cargo with ease.